stacks-network/docs/src/pages/stacks-blockchain/overview.md

 _Non-enumerable_ means that the set of peers that are producing the blocks don’t know about one another — they don’t know their identities, or even how many exist and are online.
 They are indistinguishable.

+-> The Stacks 2.0 blockchain is open-source and available on GitHub: [blockstack/stacks-blockstack](https://github.com/blockstack/stacks-blockchain).

 ## Status

 The Stacks 2.0 blockchain is in active development.
 While the final release ("mainnet") is in the works, you can already get familiar with Stacks 2.0 capabilities on the "testnet".